 Do you have signs of attention deficit disorder (ADD/ADHD)?
 Does your daughter?
-Only a mental-health professional can tell for sure, but completing a do-it-yourself symptom checklist of common ADD symptoms in women will give you an idea of whether you have adult ADHD.
+Only a mental-health professional can tell for sure, but completing a do-it-yourself symptom checklist of common ADHD symptoms in women will give you an idea of whether you have adult ADHD.

 NOTE: This test is not intended to diagnose or to replace the care of a health care professional.

-The more questions you answer in the affirmative, the more likely you are to have ADD.
+The more questions you answer in the affirmative, the more likely you are to have ADHD.
 Be sure to share your completed checklist with a doctor.

 - Do you feel overwhelmed in stores, at the office, or at parties?
 Is it impossible for you to shut out sounds and distractions that don't bother others?